gazebosim/gz-transport/docs/messages/messages.rst

 .. code-block:: cpp

-    #include "../build/src/hello.pb.h"
+    #include <ignition/transport.hh>
-    #include <ignition/transport/Node.hh>
+    #include "msgs/stringmsg.pb.h"

-The first line includes the generated protobuf code that we are going to use for the publisher.
-We are going to publish *Hello* type protobuf messages defined in *hello.pb.h*.
+The line *#include <ignition/transport/Node.hh>* contains the Ignition Transport header for using the transport library.

-The line *#include <ignition/transport/Node.hh>* contains the ignition transport headers for using the transport library.
+The next line includes the generated protobuf code that we are going to use for our messages.
+We are going to publish *StringMsg* type protobuf messages defined in *stringmsg.pb.h*.

 .. code-block:: cpp

     // Create a transport node.
-    transport::Node publisher;
+    transport::Node node;

     // Advertise a topic.
-    publisher.Advertise(topic);
+    publisher.Advertise<tutorial::msgs::StringMsg>(topic);

 First of all we declare a *Node* that will offer all the transport functionality.
-In our case, we are interested on publishing topic updates, so the first step is to announce our topic name.
+In our case, we are interested on publishing topic updates, so the first step is to announce our topic name and its type.
 Once a topic name is advertised, we can start publishing periodic messages.

 .. code-block:: cpp

     // Prepare the message.
-    tutorial::Hello msg;
+    tutorial::msgs::StringMsg msg;
-    msg.set_content(data);
+    msg.set_data(data);

     // Publish messages at 1Hz.
-    while (true)
+    while (!terminatePub)
     {
-      publisher.Publish(topic, msg);
+      node.Publish(topic, msg);
-      sleep(1);
+      std::this_thread::sleep_for(std::chrono::milliseconds(1000));
     }

 In this section of the code we create a protobuf message and fill it with content.
-Next, we create an infinite loop for publishing messages every second.
+Next, we iterate in a loop that publishes one message every second.
 The method *Publish()* sends a message to all the subscribers.

 Creating the subscriber